Ryan Dzingel: Arizona Coyotes

 On July 28, 2021, as a free agent from the Senators, Dzingel was signed to a one-year, $1.1 million contract with his fourth NHL club, the Arizona Coyotes.
+He recorded seven points in 26 games with Arizona.

 San Jose Sharks

 On February 19, 2022, Dzingel was traded along with Ilya Lyubushkin to the Toronto Maple Leafs in exchange for Nick Ritchie and either a third-round pick in 2023 or a second-round pick in 2025.
-On the next day, Toronto placed him on waivers.
-Dzingel was subsequently claimed off waivers from Toronto by the San Jose Sharks.
+The next day, Toronto placed him on waivers.
+Dzingel was subsequently claimed off waivers by the San Jose Sharks.
+He added one point in six games with the Sharks.

-Return to Carolina
+AHL

 On July 25, 2022, Dzingel returned as a free agent to the Carolina Hurricanes and was signed to a one-year, two-way $750,000 contract.
+On October 6, 2022, Dzingel was among the final players cut from training camp and assigned to the Chicago Wolves of the AHL.
+He was named an alternate captain with the Wolves.
+While with the Wolves, Dzingel suffered a serious back injury on November 20, 2022.
+He returned to action in March 2023.
+He appeared in 22 games with the Wolves, scoring two goals and 11 points.

+An unrestricted free agent, he signed a professional tryout agreement with the Arizona Coyotes in the offseason, but was released from the team during training camp.
+He remained unattached until signing a professional tryout with the Henderson Silver Knights of the AHL on March 12, 2024.

 Personal life

-Dzingel was born and raised in Chicago to parents Rick and Linda, along with two siblings.
+Dzingel was born in Wheaton, Illinois, to parents Rick and Linda, along with two siblings.
 His father Rick played baseball growing up, including within the St. Louis Cardinals organization.